ekkehard-morgenstern/asmbasic/README.md

 To compile this package, you need to install a C development environment first, and then NASM (the Netwide Assembler).
 On Debian, Ubuntu and other similar Linux distros, simply write "sudo apt install build-essential nasm" to accomplish that.

+After making sure you have the tools, type "make -B" to build the program.

 ## Playing Around

 Since the code is currently in its initial development stages, it might be in a state that cannot be used (like, at all), at any given time.